 We’re not in the business of telling people what to do, but if it were us, we’d stick to making the best with what we got.

-They’re not regulated by the FDA.
+They’re not regulated by the FDA in the same way as prescription medications.
 Because they’re technically considered “dietary supplements” or “herbal supplements,” they’re not regulated by the FDA in the same way prescription medications are.
-Which means they’re not required to undergo rigorous efficacy and safety testing.
-Which means these companies can pretty much say whatever they want on their labels and packaging.
+Which means they’re not required to undergo the same rigorous efficacy and safety testing.

 There are proven, safer alternatives.
 If you’re not happy with your performance in the bedroom or are experiencing erectile dysfunction, there are several FDA-approved options out there for you to consider, including sildenafil, tadalafil, vardenafil and avanafil.